luhaofang/CACUE/readme.md

 [![Build Status](https://travis-ci.org/luhaofang/CACUE.svg?branch=master)](https://travis-ci.org/luhaofang/CACUE)

-Dynamic calculate deep learning framework for heterogeneous computing!
+Calculate deep learning framework for heterogeneous computing!

-We supply model training methods for different platforms and unified model inference process on different platforms!
+We supply model training methods for different platforms and unified model inference process!

 please wait...

-If this resposity is helpful for you, please star it,thanks~
+If this repository is helpful for you, please star it,thanks~